The CST Bounce Universe model -- a parametric study: The Single Bounce Criteria

+The solutions to these equations of motion have been studied~\cite{CSTB} in detail.
+It turns out, by introducing the coupling term $\lambda T^2\phi^2$, CSTB model suggests a novel feature: for a non-vanishing value of $\phi$, the coupling term pulls back the vacuum expectation value of this model at finite, $(T, \phi)=(T_\textmd{c}, 0)$, as shown in Figure~\ref{fig:Potential} and in~\cite{Li:2012vi, Li:2013bha}.
+In contrast to the single tachyon field model which tachyon keep rolling towards infinity~\cite{Sen:2002nu}, the tachyon in this model is stabilised around the effective vacuum with quasi-harmonic oscillations.
+This feature in turn pave the way for the studying phase transition and matter generation in the bounce universe context~\cite{matter, baryon}.

+A detailed analysis of the cosmological perturbations of this model has been carried in~\cite{Li:2012vi, Li:2013bha}.
+The spectrum of the primordial matter perturbations takes the form ({\it c.f } Eq.(3.18) in ~\cite{Li:2012vi, Li:2013bha}):

+with $k$ being the wave vector and $\eta$ being the conformal time. $P_{\delta T}$ is the spectrum of tachyon field whose perturbations are responsible for primordial matter generation~\cite{Li:2012vi, Li:2013bha}.
+Both $C$ and $\kappa$ are constant parameters whose values are determined by $\lambda$ and $\frac{M_s}{M_p}$.
+Therefore, the primordial curvature perturbation of this model is scale invariant and stable.
+Furthermore, taking the sub-leading effects into account, the spectral index of the primordial curvature perturbation is also obtained in Eq.(3.22) of~\cite{Li:2012vi, Li:2013bha}.
+It is thus natural obtain the value of $n_s-1\le 0.04$ around a few percents in the CSTB model.
+A detailed analysis presented in~\cite{Li:2012vi, Li:2013bha} shows that a large parameter space in CSTB model satisfies the current observational constraints of spectral index.

-\subsection{How to make a successful bounce: initial conditions}
+\subsection{How to make a successful bounce: Initial conditions}

-In this section we study the constraints on parameters required by enough e-foldings.
-In the locked inflation era, the universe is dominated by vacuum energy.
+In this section we study the constraints on parameters from having enough e-foldings.
+In the locked inflation era the universe is dominated by vacuum energy.
 The Hubble parameter is nearly constant as long as the tachyon is locked at its peak by the scalar field $\phi$.
-The dynamic equations of the Hubble parameter, $\phi$ and $T$ can be simplified as follows,
+The dynamic equations of the Hubble parameter, $\phi$ and $T$ can hence be simplified as follows,

 The scalar field, $\phi$, oscillates while being redshifted